-The Compensation Committee determined that the Company realized \$222 million of cost savings in connection with the integration of GenOn, which was 27% greater than the original target of \$175 million.
-As a result, the AIP Synergy bonus pool was funded with \$5.38 million and awards to NEOs were made as follows:
+As it relates to the AIP Synergy bonus pool, the Compensation Committee determined that the Company realized \$215 million of operational synergies in connection with the integration of GenOn during 2014, surpassing the original target of \$25 million.
+As a result, the AIP Synergy bonus pool was funded with \$5.7 million and awards to NEOs were made as follows:

-Percentage of AIP

-Synergy Bonus AIP Synergy Bonus
+Percentage of AIP Operational Synergy AIP Operational Synergy Bonus

-Named Executive Officer Pool (%) Payment (\$)
+Named Executive Officer Bonus Pool (%) Payment (\$)

-David Crane 18 968,400
+David Crane 18 1,026,000

-Kirkland Andrews 7 376,600
+Kirkland Andrews 7 399,000

-Mauricio Gutierrez 11 591,800
+Mauricio Gutierrez 11 627,000

-John W. Ragan 7 376,600
+John W. Ragan 7 399,000

-David R. Hill 7 376,600
+Denise Wilson (1)